mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 <i class="fa fa-info"></i> The `BrowserAuth` authentication and authorization only works for applications which are registered behind <a href="https://developer.mindsphere.io/concepts/concept-gateway-url-schemas.html" target="_new"> MindSphere APP Gateway<i class="fa fac-fa-external-link-alt"></i></a>.

-This Authorizer implements support for calling applications from frontend, where `Authorization: Bearer...` Token is not required.
+This Authorizer implements support for calling applications from frontend, where `Authorization: Bearer...` token is not required.
 Instead, the authorizer reuses the SESSION and XSRF-TOKEN Cookies and sets the X-XSRF-TOKEN header for you.

 -   [Calling APIs from Frontend](https://developer.mindsphere.io/concepts/concept-authentication.html#calling-apis-from-frontend)
 -   [Local Development with Session Cookies](https://developer.mindsphere.io/howto/howto-local-development.html#accessing-mindsphere-apis-using-session-cookies)